anasfarock/foodapp-reactnative/README.md

 ## 🍕 Food App - Fullstack React Native + Node.js Project

-A full-stack mobile food ordering app (Under-Construction) built with **React Native** (Expo) for the frontend and **Node.js + Express + Sequelize + SQLite** for the backend.
+A full-stack mobile food ordering app (Under-development) built with **React Native** (Expo) for the frontend and **Node.js + Express + Sequelize + SQLite** for the backend.
 Users can register, log in, and update their profiles, including uploading a photo and managing their disease/allergy records.

 ---